Abigail Scott

 If you don't have space for a fish finder, don't want to install a mount for one, or don't want to set up and remove the fish finder before and after every trip, a portable fish finder is a good option.
 With wireless fish finders for kayaks, you eliminate the cord and replace it with a wireless connection and smartphone app.

 A portable fish finder system consists of a sphere slightly larger than a golf ball, which houses the transducer.
-Please place it in the kayak, or cast it out of it.
+Please place it in the kayak or cast it out of it.
 When the signal is received, the app on your phone displays images.
 Some apps even include a GPS plotter.
 A new generation of portable fish finders allows anglers to log fishing trips and connect with other users through social networks.

 Deeper's portable fish finder concept is simple: The angler ties a golf ball-sized transducer to a fishing line and casts it away from the boat.
 Using Wi-Fi, the transducer transmits images of the bottom and fish to a smartphone app.
 More profound CHIRP technology creates a more detailed image using signals at different frequencies.
 The device has three beam angles, allowing for a broad view of an area or a close-up view of a target.